fetzerms/cryptboot-ssh/README.md

 # cryptboot-ssh
-These scripts enabled unlocking of a crypted root device at boot time, using ssh.
+These scripts enable unlocking of a crypted root device at boot time, using ssh.
 During the boot, the encrypted client establishes a ssh connection to the key server and retrieves the required keyfiles using SSH pubkey authentication.
 As another layer of security the clients MAC-Address is used to authorize the key retrieval.

 These scripts have been tested under the following distributions: